- Module Code:

 The course will introduce students to the critical studies, translations, and adaptations of Shakespeare around the globe.
 Texts, films, and performances will be discussed in class.
 Selected theoretical and critical texts will also be introduced to support and guide these discussions.

-The objective of the course is to give students a critical overview, through primary and secondary texts, of the different ways in which Shakespeare was and continues to be popular and relevant to readers, critics, audience, and performers across cultures.
+The objective of the course is to give students a critical overview, through primary and secondary texts, of the different ways Shakespeare was and continues to be popular and relevant to readers, critics, audience, and performers across cultures.
 The course will also provide students interested in comparative literature and theatre with the necessary foundation for further research.

 Method of assessment